 Can Cows Eat Apples?

-Cows love fruits, and especially apples.
-In fact, they love them so much, if presented with bucketloads of the things, they won’t know when to stop, which is where the problems lie.
+Cows love fruits, especially apples.
+In fact, they love them so much that, if presented with bucketloads of the things, they won’t know when to stop, which is where the problems lie.

-While apples are safe to feed to cows in moderation, they should be regulated as too many apples can cause bloating and acidosis, which is potentially lethal.
+While apples are safe to feed to cows in moderation, they should be regulated.
+Too many apples can cause bloating and acidosis, which is potentially lethal.

 If you’re going to feed your cows apples, mash them or break them up into small pieces to prevent choking.
 Unlike horses, cows don’t have upper incisors so they can end up putting the whole apple in their mouth in one piece.